© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British farmstead and associated trackway 620m south west of Bell Nook is a scheduled monument protected by Historic England under reference 1020343.
 View the official record →

-A Romano-British farmstead and associated trackway 620 metres south west of Bell Nook is a scheduled monument in Westmorland dating to the Roman period.
+A Romano-British farmstead and associated trackway is located 620 metres south-west of Bell Nook in Westmorland, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020343.

 Romano-British farmstead and associated trackway 620m south west of Bell Nook is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020343.